mapbox/assembly/README.md

 See https://labs.mapbox.com/assembly/ for usage guidelines.

+## Migration

+See our [`Migration guides`](https://github.com/mapbox/assembly/blob/publisher-staging/MIGRATION_GUIDES.md) to understand what changes you might need to make when upgrading Assembly in your project.

 ## Custom Builds

 Assembly exposes a JS module for creating custom builds.
 Why might you want to create a custom build?